 What a perspective to have!
-What is the church?
 The church is where God lives.
-Peter wrote, "As you come to him, the living Stone--rejected by men but chosen by God and precious to him--you also, like living stones, are being built into a spiritual house...
+Peter wrote, "As you come to him, the living Stone--rejected by men but chosen by God and precious to him-you also, like living stones, are being built into a spiritual house...
 (1 Pet.
 2:4-5)."